+Figure 2.6: The probability variation with time of the neutrino flavour eigenstates $\nu{\mu}$ and $\nu{e}$ .
 The only way to determine the flavour of a neutrino is through its interaction, where $\nu_e$ always goes together with an electron and $\nu\mu$ goes together with a muon.
 Thus, through the charged leptons appearing in the reaction the flavour of the neutrino is known.

-In the 1970's it was experimelatally found that the number of $\nu_e$ emitted from the sun was only about one third of what was expected.
+In the 1970's it was experimentally found that the number of $\nu_e$ emitted from the sun was only about one third of what was expected.
 A possible explanation would come from the existence of neutrino oscillations.
 The experimental evidence for such oscillations was given by underground neutrino experiments which observed the neutrino flux from cosmic particles.
 Cosmic particles interact with the atmosphere and produce secondary particles (mostly pions and kaons) of which some may decay weakly and give rise to mainly muon neutrinos.
 These neutrinos normally penetrate the earth, whereas all other particles are absorbed.
 However, due to the small but finite probability for weak interactions, a few of the neutrinos will occasionally interact with the underground detector.
-If the detector contains water the neutrino will interact with the nucleons according to:

-$$\nu_e(\nu\mu) + n \to e^-(\mu^-) + p$$

-The leptons will travel with a speed higher that the speed of light in the water and thereby emit so called Cherenkov radiation, which can be detected by photosensitive detectors in the water.
-From measuring the Cherenkov radiation the electrons and muons can be distinguished.

-From the observation of neutrino oscillations it is clear that the neutrinos must have a small mass.
+If the detector contains water the neutrino will interact with the nucleons according to: $$\nu_e(\nu\mu) + n \to e^-(\mu^-) + p$$ The leptons will travel with a speed higher that the speed of light in the water and thereby emit so called Cherenkov radiation, which can be detected by photosensitive detectors in the water.
+From measuring the emission angle of Cherenkov radiation the electrons and muons can be distinguished (see Section 6.6.3).
+The observation of neutrino oscillations and from the discussion above it is clear that the neutrinos must have a small mass.
 However, so far the experimental technique has not been accurate enough to measure the masses.
 Lepton number conservation means that the number of leptons minus the number of antileptons must be the same in the initial and final state.
+Consider the decay: